 We’ll visit the penguin colony at Boulders Beach, one of the few sites where the vulnerable African Penguin can be observed at close range.

-We have time this morning to go up Table mountain and visit the magnificent Kirstenbosch gardens before heading to the airport for our afternoon DIRECT flight to Zambia!!
+We still have a chance this morning to see the Waterfront complex and/or the Kirstenbosch Gardens before we head to the airport for our DIRECT afternoon flight to the Victoria Falls airport.

 It will be dark when we arrive so our first enjoyment will be dinner in earshot of the Falls but without being able to see them!!